-Go berry picking.
+If you have any pick your own farms open, why not go berry picking together?
 Yes this will take longer than 15 minutes but the 15 minute fun can then be preparing (hulling, washing, etc) and eating the berries together.
 For a longer activity, make jam or pie filling together.

 Feed some chipmunks.
 If you are patient, they will often come close and take food you directly from your hand.
-Obviously, you want to use precautions so that you aren’t in a position to be bitten or hurt otherwise, but I have yet to have that happen with a chipmunk.
-And watching chipmunks come that close can be a magical experience for kids.
+Obviously, you want to use precautions so that you aren’t in a position to be bitten or hurt otherwise and this is not something the kids should do.
+But watching chipmunks come that close can be a magical experience for kids.

 Throw a blanket over a table to make a quick fort.
 Snuggle up inside for bedtime stories.

 Or,read outside.
 The kids can even get into their pj’s, snuggle up on a blanket, and listen to their bedtime stories while enjoying being outside.